 For the Philippine midterms, I launched Iboto.ph (Tagalog for Vote), a voter education resource and network for progressive candidates through a web experience that engaged millions online.
-I explored learnings on the neutrality of tech as a medium, free internet, and more.
-We're setting a foundation for how candidates can campaign and connect with the masses.
+I explored learnings on the neutrality of tech as a medium, free internet, and more with a team of 25.

 This was a key election.
 May 13, 2019 would mark the midterm of President Rodrigo Duterte—with it, key senatorial, party list, and local positions contested.
 Progressive candidates with limited funds for on-the-ground campaigning were easily lagging behind in polls and surveys.
 To many Filipinos, the election is inexpendable: it's a matter of life or death.
 To argue otherwise is privileged and ignorant of longstanding institutions that propagate hardship in our communities.

 In the months preceding the election, I began brainstorming on how might we propel voter education to the masses.
 I kickstarted an ambitious project: to level the political playing field and empower voters with modern tools.
 I was thinking closely about social media: 76 million social media users (71% penetration) in the Philippines.